 Please note that we will endeavor to implement your permission requests within a reasonable time, although for a time you may continue to receive mailings, etc., transmitted based on information released prior to the implementation of your request.
 In addition, please note that even after such request is implemented, your page will continue to update information directly related to the service for which you registered (or which you otherwise agreed to receive), so you always are kept updated.

 We use reasonable precautions to protect our customers' personal information and to store it securely.
 Sensitive information that is transmitted to us online (such as credit card number, only applies to Businesses) is encrypted and is transmitted to us securely.
 In addition, access to all of our customers' information, not just the sensitive information mentioned above, is restricted.
 Finally, the servers on which we store personally identifiable information are kept in a secure environment.

-Elder Law Lexington may contain links to other sites.
-Elder Law Lexington is not responsible for the privacy practices or content of such other sites.
+Elder Law Lawyers may contain links to other sites.
+Elder Law Lawyers is not responsible for the privacy practices or content of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each web site to which we may link that may collect personally identifiable information.

-Elder Law Lexington websites are not directed at individuals under thirteen years of age, and Elder Law Lexington does not intend to collect any personally-identifiable information from such individuals.
+Elder Law Lawyers websites are not directed at individuals under thirteen years of age, and Elder Law Lawyers does not intend to collect any personally-identifiable information from such individuals.

 Notification and Changes